Jeff Harms

+Career

 Music

 Jeff's first album was made in 2002 during a workshop at The School of the Art Institute of Chicago run by the performance group Goat Island.
 Spencer Matern and Emily Evans developed some of the songs further at ESS in Chicago and released the album on their label Naivete Records in 2004 as Big Amazing Songs.
 After graduating from SAIC Jeff toured the US opening for Jason Webley.
 Since he has released three more records.
 The Myth of Heroics, was produced by Emmett Kelly in 2008, He Said She Said That's What She Said, produced by LeRoy Bach in 2012 and Pretty Girls Don't Just Talk to Me in 2013, produced by Sam Wagster.
 In all three cases, these producers both produced and played extensively on the records.
 Pretty Girls is an album of duets also featuring singers Gillian Lisée, Rachel Ries, Nora O'Connor, Dan Mohr, and Angela James.
 In 2015 he provided rhythm guitar and backing vocals for The Cairo Gang's tour of the US and Canada.
 His music appears in the movie Elephant Medicine by Julian Wayser.